-- 4 Touch James (Audio Convert) to call up the Song Selection display for selecting the Save destination. - Specify the Save destination location.
+4 Touch see (Audio Convert) to call up the Song Selection display for selecting the Save destination.

+5 Specify the Save destination location.

-To show the next higher level folder, touch (Above).
-You can add a new folder by touching (New Folder).
+You can add a new folder by touching + (New Folder).

 6 Touch [Convert] to start conversion.

 This operation starts playback and conversion from MIDI to audio.
 If you play the keyboard or input audio signals via a microphone, the [AUX IN] jack, etc. during conversion, these sounds will also be recorded.